DeerTears/Embers-FPS-Controller/README.md

 # Is there anything I should know before I use it?

 Yes.
 Right now, **really steep slopes are perfectly traversable**.
 This is not great for 95% games that need a stair-stepping character controller, as only their head width prevents them from climbing up 90 degree walls.
-Maybe this is okay for games like Proteus, or if you did a [Skyrim mountain climber](https://en.uesp.net/wiki/Skyrim:Mountain_Climbing) game.

-I am looking at a way to address this.
+I have tried multiple solutions to address this, you're welcome to give it a go.
+No solution I found was simple and elegant enough to fit the controller's goals.

 # What will never be added?